How much does a trip to Japan cost?

 1. Requirements for a trip to Japan

-If you want to know in detail the countries except for visa, you can check the list in this link of the Ministry of Foreign Affairs of Japan.
+You can check the full, updated list directly on the website of the Ministry of Foreign Affairs of Japan.

 2. How to travel to Japan?
 How much cost a flight ticket to Japan and when to travel?